 Oregon Zoo, Oregon Road Runners Club host annual Turkey Trot, Nov.
 28

-“Turkey Trot is a fun, healthy and festive way to start Thanksgiving Day,” said Kim Smith, zoo director.
-“People really get into the spirit of it and often show up in costumes.
-We’ve had runners dressed as turkeys, pilgrims — even Elvis.”
+"Turkey Trot is a fun and healthy way to gather together and start your Thanksgiving," said Teri Dresler, interim zoo director.
+"The runners really get into the spirit of it, and a lot of people show up in costumes.
+Every year, we see folks dressed as turkeys, pilgrims — even Elvis.

 Each event starts at the World Forestry Center and finishes inside the zoo by the concert amphitheater.
-Click here for information and registration forms.
+Find more information and registration forms here.

 Pets and roller skates are not allowed in any of the events.
 Participants with strollers or child-carrier backpacks are allowed only in the four-mile fitness walk and must start at the back of the group.